ossf/wg-best-practices-os-developers/CHARTER.md

 - b.
 Quorum for Technical Initiative meetings requires at least fifty percent of Collaborators to be present.

 - c.
-Except as provided in Section 7.c. and 8.a, decisions by vote at a meeting require a majority vote of those in attendance, provided quorum is met.
+Decisions by vote at a meeting require a majority vote of those in attendance, provided quorum is met.
 Decisions made by electronic vote without a meeting require a majority vote of Collaborators.

 - d.
 In the event a vote cannot be resolved by the Technical Initiative, the group lead may refer the matter to the TAC for assistance in reaching a resolution.